 In future, all studies should ensure they gather information about how long shoulder replacements last alongside patient-reported outcomes.
 This will help draw clearer links between the long-term survival of shoulder replacements and issues such as pain, function, and quality of life.

 The full paper: Evans JP, and others.
 How long does a shoulder replacement last?
 A systematic review and meta-analysis of case series and national registry reports with more than 10 years of follow-up.
 The Lancet Rheumatology.
 2020;2:e539-48.

 Commentary on the research published in The Lancet Rheumatology: Sodhi N and Mont MA.
 Shoulder replacement survivorship.
 The Lancet Rheumatology.
 2020;2:e513-4.

 Commentary on the research published by the Rheumatology Network: How long does a shoulder replacement last?

 Paper regarding the 'Can Shoulder Arthroscopy Work?’
 (CSAW) trial: Beard DJ and others.
 Arthroscopic subacromial decompression for subacromial shoulder pain (CSAW): a multicentre, pragmatic, parallel group, placebo-controlled, three-group, randomised surgical trial.
 The Lancet.
 2018;391:329-38.

-This research was supported by the NIHR Applied Research Collaboration South West Peninsula; NIHR Biomedical Research Centre at the University Hospitals Bristol NHS Foundation Trust; the NIHR Oxford Biomedical Research Centre and an NIHR Clinical Lectureship.
+Funding: This research was supported by the NIHR Applied Research Collaboration South West Peninsula; NIHR Biomedical Research Centre at the University Hospitals Bristol NHS Foundation Trust; the NIHR Oxford Biomedical Research Centre and an NIHR Clinical Lectureship.